-If you are a registrant and can demonstrate that you have made appropriate amendments to your practise in response to your healthin these cases so we would not need to take action to protect the public, the registration panel would not pass the case on to the Fitness to Practise Department and we would not take any further action.
+If you are a registrant and can demonstrate that you have made appropriate amendments to your practise in response to your health so we would not need to take action to protect the public, the registration panel would not pass the case on to the Fitness to Practise Department and we would not take any further action.
 However, in very serious circumstances the panel can pass the case on to our fitness to practise process for a hearing.
 In every case referred for a hearing, we will ask whether you will give your permission to be examined by a doctor so that the panel can make an informed decision.

-The cases we consider under our fitness to practise process are usually those where a registrant has continued to practise while unfit to do so, and this has directly led to harm, or the risk of harm to the service user or to you.
+The cases we consider under our fitness to practise process are usually those where a registrant has continued to practise while unfit to do so, and this has

+Deleted: ¶ This section is only for registrants.
+In this section 'you' means a registrant.¶ directly led to harm, or the risk of harm to the service user or to you.
 In these cases, it is not the health or disability of the registrant that means we have to take action, but the poor conduct or practice that it has contributed to.